OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/ConvertibleDepositAuctioneer.sol/contract.ConvertibleDepositAuctioneer.md

 - Creates a convertible deposit position using the deposit amount, the average conversion price and the deposit period This function reverts if:
 - The contract is not active
+- The auction is disabled
+- The bid amount is below the minimum bid
 - Deposits are not enabled for the asset/period/operator
 - The depositor has not approved the DepositManager to spend the deposit asset
 - The depositor has an insufficient balance of the deposit asset